 Get a detailed view of the users’ timesheets with their own tasks, projects, and logged hours:

 ActivityTimeline timesheets are very flexible, so users can just choose between various values and generate reports to suit their needs.

-Time Tracking in Jira can be effortless and effective if you use the right Jira time tracking plugin to monitor worked hours and users’ activity.
+Time Tracking in Jira can be effortless and effective if you use the right Jira time tracking plugins to monitor worked hours and users’ activity.
+And Time Tracking report can show the latest actual data for your analysis.
 Discover more useful information about ActivityTimeline features, Schedule a Demo, or Start a Free Trial on the Atlassian Marketplace!